 You might be surprised to learn that enough scientific evidence exists to affirm that exercise is the most effective method for preventing gallbladder problems.
 It is not sufficient, though, to simply take a leisurely walk around the block.

 The human body was designed for rigorous activity, so exercise routines like bodyweight calisthenics, plyometrics, high intensity interval training, and those like them, are best.
 You want to move and challenge your entire body, not just swing your arms and legs back and forth.

-I’m also convinced that people with gallbladder problems have some degree of Celiac Disease.
+I’m also convinced that people with gallbladder problems have some degree of Celiac Disease (1).
 When the small intestine is damaged, the chemical signal that tells the gallbladder to release bile can be hindered, causing bile to back up into the gallbladder and cause gallstones.

-The key here is to fix the gut by eliminating grains, legumes, dairy, processed food, and artificial sugar from the diet and eating lots of raw, whole fruits and vegetables (4)(5)(6), as well as moderate amounts of raw, unprocessed nuts (7).
-A quality probiotic is also essential to help in digestion and to replenish proper ratios of intestinal bacteria.
+The key here is to fix the gut by eliminating grains (2), legumes, dairy, processed food, fried food (3), and artificial sugar from the diet and eating lots of raw, whole fruits and vegetables (4)(5)(6), as well as moderate amounts of raw, unprocessed nuts (7).
+A quality probiotic is also necessary to help in digestion and to replenish proper ratios of intestinal bacteria.